SMITH AND NEPHEW HIP LINER RECALL

 DePuy’s recalled ASR hips and several other devices have been linked to metallosis, which occurs when the metal components of the devices rub against each other, releasing metallic ions as they wear.
 The body can develop a severe inflammatory response to the debris, resulting in muscle and soft tissue damage.
 Metallosis is of particular concern because such damage can compromise revision surgery.
 In addition, extreme levels of cobalt can result in a number of problems, including but not limited to the following:

 Faced with mounting concerns over the safety of metal-on-metal hip implants, the FDA announced in March 2012 that it would schedule a two-day review of the devices gathering input from scientists, doctors, patients and researchers to determine whether new standards should be issued for these types of hip implants.
-While Smith and Nephew has maintained that their recall is precautionary and was not prompted by reports of metal poisoning, our attorneys would still like to hear from anyone implanted with the hip implant in which this recalled liner was used to determine if legal recourse is available.
-Johnson & Johnson’s DePuy Unit, Stryker Corp. and other metal-on-metal hip implant manufacturers have already been hit with thousands of lawsuits from patients who claim they suffered metallosis or other injuries from the devices.
-If you or a loved one has experienced problems with the Smith and Nephew R3 Acetabular System or any other metal-on-metal hip implant, contact us today for a free, no obligation review of your claim.
+Johnson & Johnson’s DePuy Unit, Stryker Corp; and other metal-on-metal hip implant manufacturers have already been hit with thousands of lawsuits from patients who claim they suffered metallosis or other injuries from the devices.